Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Auditing Framework

-\textit{Skill interaction.} After installing each skill, we interact with it by programmatically uttering sample invocations.
-We also parse skill descriptions to extract additional invocation utterances provided by the skill developer.
+\textit{Skill interaction.} After installing each skill, we interact with it by programmatically uttering sample invocations listed by each skill.\footnote{We use gTTS, a python package for Google Translate text-to-speech API~\cite{gtts_python} to convert the textual commands to utterances.} We also parse skill descriptions to extract additional invocation utterances provided by the skill developer.
 We interact with the \echo{} by iteratively uttering each skill's invocations.
-In case Alexa expects a follow up response or has a response of more than 30 seconds, e.g., playing a song, we terminate the interaction by uttering \textit{Alexa, Stop!}.
-Note that a minute chunk of generic utterances, such as \textit{Alexa, give me hosting tips}, were redirected to Alexa instead of the skills.
-We surmise that it could be because of the unavailability of the skill's backend server at the time of interaction, a bug in the skill, or an unexpected sample utterance listed by the skill developer.
+In case Alexa expects a follow up response\footnote{If Alexa expects a follow up response and the response is not provided, Alexa asks for the response a few times.
+We match the last two responses to determine if a follow up response is expected.} or has a response of more than 30 seconds, e.g., playing a song, we terminate the interaction by uttering \textit{Alexa, Stop}.